Is Colmar Worth Visiting? 19 Reasons Why You Should!

 There’s no denying that Colmar has some of the prettiest streets in the region, if not the country.

-Maison Pfister – This iconic 16th-century Renaissance-style building features intricate wood carvings and unique bay windows.
-Wooden panels are painted with different scenes, the details of which are nothing shy of impressive.
+Maison Pfister – This 16th-century Renaissance-style building features detailed wooden panels and unique bay windows.

-Koïfhus or Old Customs House – This historic building, once an important center for trade and politics, now hosts cultural events.
-Its most notable feature is, undoubtedly, the ceramic roof tiles.
-They are analogous to patterns found in Dijon and other parts of Burgundy.
+Koïfhus or Old Custom House – This historic building, once an important center for trade and politics, now hosts cultural events.

 9. Perfect for Day Trips

-Some of the most popular day trips from Colmar include Strasbourg, Eguisheim, Kaysersberg, and Riquewhir.
+Some of my favorite day trips from Colmar include Strasbourg, Eguisheim, Kaysersberg, and Riquewihr.

-Sign up for a free copy of my Things to Do in Colmar Guide.
+Sign up for a free copy of my Colmar Travel Guide.
 It has everything you need to guarantee an amazing trip!

 10. Covered Market